Logo Start Planning your F1 Trip

 Las Vegas

 Ten years after a return to the States at the hugely popular Austin circuit, F1 added a second Grand Prix, racing for the first time in Miami.
-But, before the lights went out for the first Miami GP, F1 upped the ante once more.
-In April 2022, Formula 1 announced at a live event in Las Vegas that it was going back to Sin City.
+But, before the lights went out for the first Miami GP, F1 upped the ante again and announced it was returning to Sin City.

 The Grand Prix was a flash in the pan – a cash grab to fill the city’s coffers and an ill-conceived event.
 The Grand Prix was loathed by F1 fans and drivers, and the Caesars Palace circuit has become a byword for dull and characterless racing circuits.